Calling students who want an A1 at this year’s O Level Chemistry exams!

 How much is the tuition fee?

-The duration of each lesson is 2 hours.
+The duration of each lesson is 1.5 or 2 hours.

 Pure Chem: 1.5 hours lesson + 0.5 hrs consultation (optional)